 What happens if I can’t come in for any reason (for instance, if I’m sick or on holidays)?

 It is expected that volunteers have other things going on in their life alongside volunteer commitments, and the program is flexible enough to accommodate these needs.
 If you’re going to be absent for an extended period, please let us know.

 Victorian Archives Centre at 99 Shiel Street, North Melbourne.

 Free off-street parking is available, there is a local bus and trains and trams are just a few minutes walk away.
-Volunteers work in a dedicated room and have access to staff kitchen and dining facilities.
+Volunteers have access to staff kitchen and dining facilities.

 Ballarat Archives Centre, L1 State Government Offices, cnr Doveton and Mair Sts, Ballarat.

 There are currently no vacancies in the Ballarat volunteer program.